Sir William Curtius: In the Palatine service

 I pray remember what I saide to you about Curtius that if the king my deare Brother will not keep him in his service, he may be dismissed with his favour, and the sooner the better for the poore man is there [in London] on his own purse and cannot be paid what is owing of him.

 He attended a joint assembly of Protestant princes in Frankfurt in April.
 Late in the year, he returned to Elizabeth's exiled court at The Hague, having failed to secure material English support for the Palatinate cause.

 Curtius was back in London in 1636 as chaperone for Elizabeth's teenage sons Charles Louis and Prince Rupert.
-He reported back to Elizabeth in great detail on various discussions and negotiations that Charles Louis had had with King Charles and others, seeking funds and other support.
+He reported back to Elizabeth in great detail on discussions and negotiations that Charles Louis had had with King Charles and others, seeking funds and military support.